 Official non-credit transcripts are not available.
-Certificates are provided for selected programs only.
-Information will be provided in your class.
-For courses prior to Fall 2009 semester and for selected programs thereafter, Naugatuck Valley Community College issues initial non-credit certificates at no cost to you upon successful completion of all your program requirements.
+Naugatuck Valley Community College issues initial non-credit certificates at no cost to you upon successful completion of all your program requirements.
 You are responsible for the safekeeping of this certificate.
 A duplicate or replacement certificate may be obtained for a processing fee of \$15.
 To comply with FERPA laws, all requests must be in writing and signed by the student to whom the certificate was issued.
 The following information must be included:

 Full name

 Name at the time of the course

 Current mailing address

 Current phone number

 Student ID or Social Security number

 Course or program name